The American Red Cross prevents and alleviates human suffering

 Women's Bible Study: noon on Tuesdays

-Various Children, Youth & Family Programming: Little Lambs Preschool, JOY Summer Camp, K-8th Wednesday After-school Adventures, Middle & High School Sunday School and Youth Groups
+Children, Youth & Family Programming: Little Lambs Preschool, JOY Summer Camp, K-8th Wednesday After-School Adventures, Music Academy, Middle School Breakfast Club Thursdays at 7:45am

 We provide holiday gifts for Teton County, Wyoming children whose economic and family situations qualify.
 We accomplish this mission through our fundraising efforts, the gifts from our generous donors, negotiated discounts with local merchants and the shopping expertise of our volunteers.